How to sell your home

 Stage your home:

 To sell your house you really need to ensure that it looks its best.
 Here are some suggestions to get you started:

 • Cosmetic work

 We all have those little jobs.
 You know the ones – the things you’re waiting for time to ‘get around to’.
 The time is now.
 Your house will never be under greater scrutiny than from potential buyers, who are likely to see your little jobs as big jobs that need doing straight away.

-Do all you can to help the buyer imagine living in your home.
-This is impossible if every space is filled with your belongings.
-If you don’t have time for a thorough sort and declutter, box up all the belongings you don’t need (you’ll be surprised how many this is), and put them in storage.
-Leave enough to make your house look lived in – the idea is not to make your house look empty, but to showcase the available space.
-This way, the buyer can imagine their own belongings in your house, and you’ll have made a head start of packing for your new home.
+Get rid of your clutter, but don’t depersonalise.
+You have to help potential buyers imagine living in your home, with their own belongings.
+This is not possible if every space is filled with your belongings.
+If you don’t have time for a thorough sort and declutter, box up all the belongings you don’t need regular access to (you’ll be surprised how many this is), and put them in storage, away from your home.

-Understandably, potential buyers scrutinize homes with a critical eye, so it is important to keep your house and garden clean.
-It’s unlikely you can keep your house spotlessly clean 7 days a week, so concentrate your efforts on when you’re most likely to get viewings.
+It is very important to keep your house and garden clean.
+Keep the exterior of your house (including front garden and drive etc) tidy and clean at all times, as potential buyers may come and look, so it needs the best ‘kerb appeal’ possible.
+It’s unlikely you can keep your house spotlessly clean seven days a week, so concentrate your efforts when you’re most likely to get viewings: the weekend.

 Make your home as light as possible as it suggests space.
-Your spring cleaning will take care of your windows (even the weakest sun will show up marks) and allow as much natural light into your home.
-If the days are still quite dark, help improve the light in your home by replacing bulbs, having lamps in dark corners and putting mirrors in smaller rooms and hallways to reflect the light.
+Keep windows clean to allow as much natural light into your home and improve the light in those dark months by replacing bulbs, placing lamps in dark corners and putting mirrors in smaller rooms and hallways to reflect the light.